Visceral fat more of a health concern than subcutaneous fat

 One reason excess visceral fat is so harmful could be its location near the portal vein, which carries blood from the intestinal area to the liver.
 Substances released by visceral fat, including free fatty acids, enter the portal vein and travel to the liver, where they can influence the production of blood lipids.
 Visceral fat is directly linked with higher total cholesterol and LDL (bad) cholesterol, lower HDL (good) cholesterol, and insulin resistance.

-Exercise and dieting can help you get rid of belly fat
+Exercise and dieting helps you lose belly fat

 So what can we do about tubby tummies?
 A lot, it turns out.
-The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight.
+The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight and lose belly fat.
 Strength training (exercising with weights) may also help fight abdominal fat.
 Spot exercising, such as doing sit-ups, can tighten abdominal muscles, but it won't get at visceral fat.

 Diet is also important.
 Pay attention to portion size, and emphasize complex carbohydrates (fruits, vegetables, and whole grains) and lean protein over simple carbohydrates such as white bread, refined-grain pasta, and sugary drinks.
 Replacing saturated fats and trans fats with polyunsaturated fats can also help.